 The Winfield family moves into a new house in a small town in Indiana.
 Tomboy Marjorie Winfield begins a romance with William Sherman who lives across the street.
 Marjorie has to learn how to dance and act like a proper young lady.
 Unfortunately William Sherman has unconventional ideas for the time (setting is during W.W.I, but the war does not play a major part for most of the movie).
 His ideas include not believing in marriage or money, which causes friction with Marjorie's father, who is the local bank vice president.
-Written by

 Scott Lane <email@example.com>

 The success of this film helped catapult Doris Day into the Top Ten Box Office Stars list for 1951.
 She would make the list nine more times, ascending to the #1 position by the early 1960s.
 See more

 The doorbell rings just as Stella finishes putting rubbing alcohol on Marjorie's leg.
 Marjorie moves her skirt down to cover her leg, then does so again in the next shot.
 See more

 Hello, what's your name?
 I guess we're going to be neighbors.